About

 Before emerging as a writer, Cheryl worked in state and federal government across many portfolios including health, tax and education.
 Her most recent role was at the Queensland Department of Environment and Science where she led First Nations strategy and programs.
 Cheryl is proud of championing land justice including the return of national park ownership and management to First Nations peoples.

-Cheryl is an avid volunteer and has served on many boards including the Queensland Art Gallery, the Institute of Modern Art, the Children’s Hospital Foundation, and the Brisbane Writers Festival.
-She is currently on the board of the First Nations Australian Writers Network.
+An avid volunteer, Cheryl has served on many boards including with the Queensland Art Gallery, the Institute of Modern Art, the Children’s Hospital Foundation, the Brisbane Writers Festival and the First Nations Australian Writers Network.
+She is currently on the board of Camerata, Queensland’s Chamber Orchestra.

 IMAGE CREDIT: Christopher Bassi, from Yanga Mother